dioxine/hackintosh-gigabyte-x570s-aorus-elite-ax-sonoma/README.md

 - 3.5mm audio jacks
   - The speaker output on the front/back panel works.
   - The microphone input on the front/back panel doesn't work.
-  - Have not tested line in/out and digital out.
+  - Optical digital output works.
 - The common Ryzentosh issues.
 Please refer to the CPU support part of [Dortania's OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html#cpu-support)
   - Specific professional applications may need to be patched for AMD processors such as Adobe apps, Davinci Resolve, etc.
   - Virtualization (Apple Hypervisor and the apps using this like AVD on Android Studio, Parallels) is not working but VirtualBox works.